Motivated. Outstanding. Enthusiastic. These are the criteria used when selecting the recipients of the ATLAS PhD Grant. It’s a tough competition.

 “I'm really thankful for the opportunity this grant has given me,” says Mwewa.
 “I'm now able to work in close collaboration with various ATLAS personnel within the CERN environment, which I really appreciate.“ For her thesis, Chilufya will be carrying out a same-sign WW analysis in the ATLAS Standard Model electroweak subgroup.
 In addition, she will be working on validation studies for the ATLAS New Small Wheel software.

 Santiago Paredes Saenz (University of Oxford)

-When looking for funding for his PhD, Santiago found limited opportunities for students from Latin America.
-“My university suggested that apply for the ATLAS PhD Grant, which has no such nationality restrictions,” says Santiago, who is from Ecuador.
+When looking for funding for his PhD, Santiago Paredes Saenz found limited opportunities for students from Latin America.
+“My university suggested that apply for the ATLAS PhD Grant, which has no such nationality restrictions,” says Paredes Saenz, who is from Ecuador.
 “To be honest, I thought it was a long-shot.
 I was very honoured to be selected!”

 Giulia Ripellino (KTH Royal Institute of Technology)

 “One of the great advantages of this scheme is the year spent at CERN,” says Giulia Ripellino.
 “As I learned during my experience as a Summer Student, there is nothing to compare with the atmosphere of CERN.
 You can easily meet with people, ask questions and feel more involved in the day-to-day work of the collaboration.”

 “I also really appreciate the multinational environment,” she continues.
 “I am of both Swedish and Italian descent, and it is really great to see people from lots of different countries all working together.”
 Giulia is carrying out a supersymmetry search for her thesis, having also worked on the alignment of the ATLAS Inner Detector.